CVHub520/X-AnyLabeling/examples/classification/image-level/README.md

 ```

 > [!CAUTION]
-> Remember separate custom labels with a comma ','.
+> Separate labels with commas.

 **Option 2: Using a Configuration File**